USAFA-ECE/ece281-book/book/lab/lab3.md

 Note that we expect the inside right taillight, **RA**, to be the **LSB of `o_lights_R`**, and **RC** should be the MSB.

-> Complete the architecture for thunderbird_fsm.vhd
+> Complete the architecture for `thunderbird_fsm.vhd`
+> by adding the necessary signals, next state logic, output logic,
+> and state register.

 ### thunderbird_fsm_tb.vhd